phocks/devblog/content/2024-01-25-running-a-mastodon-instance-entirely-free-forever.md

 ppps.

 Thanks to [@futzle](https://old.mermaid.town/@futzle/111816078208038636) for pointing out that if you don't want literal Nazis and 4chan-like trolls posting the worst stuff on the Internet at you (I found out the hard way), you should probably import a blocklist to block the worst of the worst instances in the fediverse.
 Here's a good one here called [FediNuke](https://seirdy.one/posts/2023/05/02/fediverse-blocklists/).
 You can import the text file in admin settings under **Moderation -> Federation**.

 ---

+*UPDATE 2024-03-03: Unfortunately [Oracle's free-tier](https://www.oracle.com/cloud/free/) services locked me out of my account without warning, with no way to contact a human for support :(*

+The steps above will still work, but I would recommend you run your Mastodon instance on your own hardware in-house, or try [Google's free tier](https://cloud.google.com/free/docs/free-cloud-features#compute) (though it probably won't have enough storage — maybe try [GoToSocial](https://gotosocial.org/)), otherwise (and yes this is not free forever but hey whatever) try to find a cheap VPS on [LowEndBox](https://lowendbox.com/).

+Good luck!

+---